 J=MCU

 That same year saw the release of Marvel Studios’ Captain America: Civil War, directed by Joe and Anthony Russo.
-The Russo Brothers started their careers making TV sitcoms like the aforementioned Arrested Development before going on to make some of the most successful movies ever made.
+The Russo Brothers started their careers making TV sitcoms (including the aforementioned Arrested Development) before going on to make some of the most successful movies ever.
 During Civil War’s climactic Airport-set superhero battle, eagle-eyed moviegoers noticed a blink-and-you’ll-miss-it background detail.
 A vehicular cameo, if you will.
 It was the Bluth family stair car, an unmistakable prop synonymous with Arrested Development.
+A few years later, the Russo Brothers snuck another Arrested Development Easter Egg into Avengers: Infinity War.
+This time it was disgraced shrink-turned-failed actor, Tobias Fünke, who can be seen trapped in a display case on an alien world.

 Does this suggest that the dysfunctional Bluth family of Arrested Development reside in the Marvel Cinematic Universe?
 Of course it does.
 There is, however, an even weirder possibility.
 The Bluth family stair car links the MCU to Arrested Development.
 John Munch appeared in Arrested Development, which means it takes place in the same, ever-expanding Munchiverse that includes Homicide, Law and Order, The Wire, The X-Files, Luthor, St Elsewhere, Cheers, Frasier, M*A*S*H, The Bob Newhart Show, anything with ‘Chicago’ in its title, and – somewhat tenuously – Sesame Street.